simbrain/simbraindocs/src/docs/network/buildingBasics.md

 2. Right-click and select `set properties` in the popup menu
 3. Clicking command-E or selecting `network > edit > set neurons or network > edit > set weights`

-This works for single or in some cases multile objects of the same type.
-For multiple nodes
+This works for single or in some cases multiple objects of the same type.

+When multiple objects are edited and have inconsistent properties, this is marked by a null string: `...`.
+If the string is left as is nothing changes.
+If it is edited all selected objects take that property.

 Examples: